Can the IRS Track My Crypto in 2026?

 - Uphold

 Exchanges typically issue 1099 forms in January or February following the tax year.
+Of course these are now 1099-DA forms - and many of them are running behind schedule, making a tax filing extension a good move in 2026.

 If you're using a US-based exchange and you're a US person, the IRS knows about your activity.
 Full stop.